 Given that sales tax laws are established on a state-by-state basis, all businesses making sales of goods or services to customers in multiple states should evaluate the impact of the Court’s holding.

 This ruling is just the beginning of the process and over the coming months we will be monitoring which states are adopting these types of nexus rules and when they will become effective.
-If you are interested in automatically receiving updates about this topic, subscribe to our blog.
+If you would like more information on how this may impact your business, contact us today.